Thank you for reading our post, please rate this article at the end.

 Topwater Lure

 Using a topwater lure can make for some very exciting catches.
-These baits flash and wiggle and attract active bass that will come up to the surface of the water and pull at it causing the lure to be pulled under.
+These baits flash and wiggle and attract active bass that will come up to the water’s surface and pull at them, causing the lure to be pulled under.

-Topwater lures are made in a wide variety of sizes, colors, and actions.
-You can make these work in a lot of different ways with whichever fishing rod or method you choose to use.
+Topwater lures are made in various sizes, colors, and actions.
+You can make these work in many different ways with whichever fishing rod or method you choose.

-There are many other baits and lures available, but these are the favorites for bass fishing.
+Many other baits and lures are available, but these are the favorites for bass fishing.

-Of course, you can adapt its use to whatever condition you are fishing in, to catch whatever fish is around.
+Of course, you can adapt its use to whatever condition you are fishing in and catch whatever fish are around.

 Artificial Baits vs. Live Baits

 One of the main things you’ll find about live bait is the cost.
-Whether it’s live shrimp, frozen squid, pinfish, or ballyhoo -over time the cost will add up.
+The cost will increase, whether it’s live shrimp, frozen squid, pinfish, or ballyhoo.

 Also, the time it takes to catch live bait is considerable (if you would prefer to catch them as opposed to buying them)

-Then there’s the mess, live bait can make quite a mess at the bottom of your boat at the end of a long day!
-Artificial bait doesn’t really make a mess in that way.
+Then there’s the mess; live bait can make quite a mess at the bottom of your boat at the end of a long day!
+Artificial bait doesn’t make a mess in that way.
+Conversely, some fishermen believe that live bait is safer, especially for groups of people fishing simultaneously.

-We would recommend trying both, not just for the experience, but for the first-hand knowledge in developing your own opinion and preference.
+We recommend trying both, not just for the experience but also for the first-hand knowledge that will help you develop your own opinion and preference.

 Bass Rods and Reels

 A fast-action medium rod is perfect for casting smaller crankbaits.
-A light tip will cast the lure better, and provide it with some strength and stability for controlling the fish.
+A light tip will cast the lure better and give it strength and stability for controlling the fish.

-The matching reel should be able to handle an 8 to 12-pound test line -this is a good range to use with these lures.
+The matching reel should be able to handle an 8 to 12-pound test line, which is a good range for these lures.

-If you’re casting deep-diving, larger crankbaits, you need a long rod with a [amazon link=”B0863WVKZD” title=”baitcasting reel” /] used on a low gear ratio and strong gears, this will allow you to reel in the tough pulling lures.
+If casting deep-diving, larger crankbaits, you need a long rod with a used low gear ratio and strong gears.
+This will allow you to reel in the tough-pulling lures.

-When bait fishing with plastic worms, things can vary a lot.
-You will need to make sure that you have matched your reel, rod, and line to the type of bass you are fishing, as well as the weight of the sinker being used.
+When bait fishing with plastic worms, things can vary greatly.
+You must ensure that your reel, rod, and line match the type of bass you are fishing and the weight of the sinker being used.

 Spinnerbaits can be used to fish on a heavier rod with a light tip, which aids your casting.

-Bass often slam onto a spinnerbait hard so it’s important that you have the equipment that will take the impact and allow you to control the fish.
+Bass often slam onto a spinnerbait hard, so it’s important to have equipment that will withstand the impact and allow you to control the fish.

-Ensuring that you have [amazon link=”B07D6MFFLF” title=”matched your rod and reel” /] to each other will allow you to enjoy your bass fishing, even more, your outfit should make it easier and more efficient for you and therefore more successful!.
+Ensuring that you have each other will allow you to enjoy your bass fishing even more; your outfit should make it easier and more efficient for you and, therefore, more successful!

 Best Bass Fishing Methods

-Some experienced anglers may say that there are many methods to catch a fish.
+Some experienced anglers may say there are many fish catch methods.
 This is true, especially with bass fish, which is why they are one of the favorites to fish for.

-We have gathered, from experienced fishermen, from all over the country, some of the best hints, tips, and guides to successful bait fishing.
+We have gathered some of the best hints, tips, and guides to successful bait fishing from experienced fishermen nationwide.

-- The easiest time to fish for largemouth bass is in the early spring because they will start to move closer to the surface of the water.
+- The easiest time to fish for largemouth bass is in the early spring when they move closer to the water’s surface.

 - Bass fish can be lazy, opportunistic foragers, so try using baits that crawl slowly along the bottom of the water, such as nightcrawlers or crayfish and shad-style baits.

 - Bass are attracted to the color red!
-Whenever you can, use a spinnerbait that has a red or pink head, and a crankbait with red hooks.
-The red will look like blood to predatory fish, it will think the bait’s injured and will make an easy target for them.
+Use a spinnerbait with a red or pink head and a crankbait with red hooks whenever you can.
+The red will look like blood to predatory fish; it will think the bait’s injured and will make it an easy target for them.

-- Make sure you keep your hooks sharp.
-Bass fish have very bony jaws, so your hook will need to always be sharp enough to penetrate its mouth.
-Metal nail files in your kit will do a great job of sharpening your hooks!
+- Keep your hooks sharp.
+Bass fish have bony jaws, so your hook must always be sharp enough to penetrate their mouth.
+The metal nail files in your kit will do a great job of sharpening your hooks!

-- When fishing in cold weather, make sure you keep your hands, feet, and core warm.
+- Keep your hands, feet, and core warm when fishing in cold weather.
 These are the places that lose the most heat.
 Keeping your core warm will prevent the cold from affecting you too much.
-There is also heated apparel you can buy that comes with remote controls to keep you enjoying your winter fishing trips for longer!
+You can also buy heated apparel with remote controls to keep you enjoying your winter fishing trips for longer!

 - As you cast your bait, try to make it skip across the water, as you do with a rock or pebble.
 To do this with your rod, you will cast your line out and stop halfway instead of following it through.
-This will cause the bait to skip across the surface a little and attract more attention than it normally would.
+This will cause the bait to skip across the surface slightly and attract more attention than expected.
 This is also a good way to get under docks and other obstructions.

 - Another good tip is to check your livewell water.
 Bass are known to spit up whatever they are currently feeding on.
 This will give you an indication of what kind of color lure to cast that day.

 - Cast your lure shallow in the springtime.
-Due to spawning season, you will find some bass are guarding their spawning beds against wind and other predators.
-Focus on shallow areas, like coves or in pockets.
-The bass will bite to guard their eggs as well as to feed themselves.
+During spawning season, some bass guards their beds against wind and other predators.
+Focus on shallow areas, like coves or pockets.
+The bass will bite to guard their eggs and feed themselves.

 - Some experienced bass anglers recommend fishing before a storm!

-- Be persistent, Bass is a cantankerous kind of fish.
+- Be persistent; Bass is a cantankerous kind of fish.
 This means they are grumpy and hard to deal with.
 You may have to cast your line many times before you can get one to bite.
-So keep offering your lure to it in the same locations in different ways in order to finally catch its attention and either entice or antagonize it into biting!
+So keep offering your lure to it in the same locations in different ways to finally catch its attention and entice or antagonize it into biting!

 - Bass are known to be tough fighters when being pulled out of the water.
-To make holding on to them easier, make sure you do it safely.
+To make holding on to them easier, do it safely.
 To correctly hold a live bass, hold its bottom lip between your thumb and bent pointer finger.
 Ensure you maintain a tight grip.

 Bass Fishing Techniques

 There are many ways to fish for bass.
 An experienced fisherman would have developed a few of their own.
-Here are some known methods that can inspire you or can be adapted and personalized to suit your preferences.
+Some known methods can inspire you or be adapted and personalized to suit your preferences.

 The Popper

 Poppers are topwater baits.
-The technique aptly named “popper’ requires the angler to literally pop the lure as it is reeled in, pausing every second or so to allow it to steady.
+The technique aptly named “popper’ requires the angler to pop the lure as it is reeled in, pausing every second to allow it to steady.
 This technique imitates the movement of a wounded fish.
-The sporadic moving and stopping can really get the attention of nearby bass.
+The sporadic movement and stopping can attract the attention of nearby bass.

 Walk The Dog

-Another well-known retrieving method is called “walk the dog,” This technique can be done using a soft-frog or Zara spook-type bait.
-To do this you will quickly twitch your rod tip up and down while consistently and slowly reeling in your line.
+Another well-known retrieving method is “walk the dog.”
+This technique can be done using a soft-frog or Zara spook-type bait.
+To do this, you will quickly twitch your rod tip up and down while consistently and slowly reeling in your line.

 Pitching and Flipping

-Two of the best methods for getting into shallow water with thick cover are pitching and flipping.
-These techniques are similar, but one is usually better than the other in certain circumstances, mainly when it involves distance.
+Pitching and flipping are two of the best methods for getting into shallow water with a thick cover.
+Although these techniques are similar, one is usually better than the other in certain circumstances, mainly when it involves distance.

-To master this technique you will need; a long rod, between 6 1/2-foot to 7 1/2-foot, a good soft-plastic bait, and lots of practice!
+To master this technique, you will need a long rod between 6 1/2 feet and 7 1/2 feet, a good soft plastic bait, and lots of practice!

-Flipping;- The flipping technique takes more practice than pitching, but once you understand it, you will be able to perfect your presentation and hit the location you targeted with more precision than pitching.
+The flipping technique takes more practice than pitching, but once you understand it, you can perfect your presentation and hit the location you targeted with more precision than pitching.

-To do this, start by letting out between 8 to 15 feet of line then close your reel.
-Then grab the line between the reel and first-rod guide and extend your other arm out to the side as you pull on the line.
+To do this, start by letting out 8 to 15 feet of line and closing your reel.
+Then grab the line between the reel and first-rod guide and extend your other arm to the side as you pull on the line.

 Raising the rod, the bait will now swing towards you.
 Swing the bait to your targeted location and feed the line through your freehand.
 Make the remaining line taunt and prepare to strike.

-This method can be a little awkward at first but once you are able to get good at it, you will be able to catch some elusive bass in places you would not have been able to before.
+This method can be awkward at first, but once you get good at it, you can catch some elusive bass in places you would not have been able to.

 Bumping the Stump

-Bump the stump is a great technique to use when fishing in deep water.
+Bump the stump is a great technique when fishing in deep water.
 As you feel your crankbait hit the bottom or another surface, like a rock, reel up your line and quickly down again.
-Allow it to float a little, then repeat the up and down motions again This movement will get a bass’ attention and tease them into biting
+Let it float a little, then repeat the up and down motions.
+This movement will get a bass’ attention and tease them into biting

 Jerkbait

-This is one of the simplest techniques for bass fishing and may be one of the easier techniques to learn.
-The most difficult part of this is knowing the right bait to use at the right time.
+This is one of the simplest techniques for bass fishing and may be one of the easiest techniques to learn.
+The most difficult part is knowing the right bait to use at the right time.

-It’s best used in clear water, where bass are easily able to see it.
+It’s best used in clear water, where bass can easily see it.
 Jerkbaits come in a variety of sizes, shapes, and colors.
-It works by imitating wounded baitfish.
+They work by imitating wounded baitfish.

-To use this technique you will -as the name indicates -jerk the bait.
+To use this technique, you will jerk the bait, as the name indicates.

 Twitch or jerk your rod tip a little while reeling your line mimics the unnatural movement of an impaired fish.
 This will attract bass thinking it has spotted an easy meal.